-The voice of Yasmine Sherif, Director of Education Cannot Wait change, and the lasting impact of COVID-19 are driving more people into the margins.
+Over the last few years, we have seen a dramatic rise in humanitarian education appeals.
+Protracted conflicts, climate change, and the lasting impact of COVID-19 are driving more people into the margins.
 Despite the best efforts of Education Cannot Wait (ECW) and its strategic partners, which have helped to increase humanitarian aid to education, the needs are growing so fast we are going backwards.